Bootstrap inference in functional linear regression models with scalar response under heteroscedasticity: Concluding remarks

 Other directions are possible for bootstrap inference in the FLRMs, which require further study.
-A wild bootstrap method \citep{HM91, mammen93, DBZ17} might also be developed for inference in FLRMs with heteroscedastic errors.
-Intuitively at least, a PB approach, when valid, might capture more data structure than wild bootstrap in some settings, but further investigation is needed for FLRMs in particular.
-It is also of interest to study and extend resampling inference in other functional linear models such as FLRMs with functional response \citep{CM13} or generalized functional linear models \citep{MS05}.
+A wild bootstrap method \citep{DBZ17, HM91, mammen93} might also be formally developed for inference in FLRMs with heteroscedastic errors.
+A PB approach can have more accuracy than wild bootstrap in some settings (cf.~\autoref{ssec_4_1}), but wild bootstrap may be computationally faster and more scalable for large data in its resampling scheme; further investigation is needed for FLRMs in particular.
+It can also be of interest to extend resampling inference in other functional linear models such as FLRMs with functional response \citep{CM13} or generalized functional linear models \citep{MS05}. {Finally, as described in Remark~6, further investigation is required to extend bootstrap inference to cases where functional regressors may be irregularly or sparsely observed (cf.~\cite{ZYZ23}).}

 \begin{appendix}